hyper-views/framework/README.md

 #### dispatch

-_dispatch(...arguments)_
+_dispatch(action, ...arguments)_

 Initializes a change in state and causes a render.
-If the length of arguments is 0, the agent is not called, but a render is triggered.
+If the length of arguments is 0, an action is not called, but a render is triggered.

+- action: the name of an [action](#action)
-- arguments: all get passed to the [agent](#agent)
+- arguments: all get passed to the specified [action](#action)

 #### next